-If you have never worked in public accounting and don’t plan to work in public accounting, you still have several state boards for which to choose.
+If you have never worked in public accounting and don’t plan to work in public accounting, you still have several state boards from which to choose.
 However, some of these state boards require additional years of experience from a non-public accounting field.

 North Carolina, for example, requires 4 years of experience teaching accounting at a college or university or 4 years of experience working in the field of accounting without the supervision of a CPA.
 On the other hand, this jurisdiction only requires 1 year of accounting experience under the supervision of a CPA.
 That’s quite a difference!

 Many other states only require 1 year of work experience, whether it be in academics, general accounting, or public accounting.
-So, if you don’t plan to work in public accounting, you should seek to apply to one of these states, as you wouldn’t to have to work 4 times longer than necessary (like you would in North Carolina) if you don’t have to.
+So, if you don’t plan to work in public accounting, you should seek to apply to one of these states, as you wouldn’t have to work 4 times longer than necessary (like you would in North Carolina) if you don’t have to.

 Maybe you’ve never worked under a U.S. CPA and never plan to.
-For example, maybe you work in private industry where CPAs are less common.
+For example, maybe you work in a private industry where CPAs are less common.
 Or maybe you work outside the U.S. and your supervisor isn’t licensed in the United States.

 In these cases, you’ll need to find a state board of accountancy that makes allowances for these situations with their CPA experience requirements.
 Some states do when the candidates can prove that substantial accounting skills have been relevant to their jobs.

 And typically, any supervisor who can reasonably verify that you are using relevant accounting skills will suffice.
 However, self-employment does not usually satisfy the work experience requirement.